farithadnan/farithadnan.github.io/_posts/2022-11-03-scrum-framework.md

 > **Sprints** is a time-boxed period for the scrum teams to works a set amount of work.
 Teams forecast to complete a set of user stories or other work items during a fixed time duration

 - Sprints make project become more manageable.
 Allow to deliver high quality output faster and give more flexible to adapt to change.
-- Sprint contains a set of committed user stories/work items from the backlog that will be work within the sprint until the completion.
+- Sprint contains a set of committed user stories/work items from the sprint backlog that will be work within the sprint until the completion.
 - Daily scrum will also be done within the sprint phase, this is to ensure the development progress runs smoothly.
 - Every sprint will have its own sprint goal which is defined by the product owner.
 Sprint considered success if the sprint goal is achieved.
 - Sprint period usually takes about 1-3 weeks each.